Call us at (888) 280-0582!

-There are has around 20 to 60 Ursus maritimus (“sea bears”) that arrive each year to take advantage of “left-overs” from Alaska Native subsistence whale harvest, as well as a dense ring seal population that makes for good hunting once their regular hunting platform — the ice pack — is fully ready.
+There area has around 10 to 60 Ursus maritimus (“sea bears”) that arrive each year to take advantage of “left-overs” from Alaska Native subsistence whale harvest, as well as a dense ring seal population that makes for good hunting once their regular hunting platform — the ice pack — is fully ready.

 After lunch at the Marsh Creek Inn, guests will find their way to the harbor, where rustic planks lead down to open-air boats that hold a maximum of six passengers each.
 U.S. Coast Guard certified captains will motor groups out to the barrier islands, where polar bears like to hang out during the day.

 Many of the boats used in the Kaktovik area are open-aired, so be sure to dress for the weather (the Arctic is cold even in summer!) and have plenty of room on your camera for these rare views of polar bears in the wild.

 Sometimes you can get a view of bears that have come into town, too, especially at the “bone pile,” where the bears find old whale bones to chew.